MarceauKa/shaark/readme.md

 ## Contribute

 All contribution are welcome!
-Please use the `dev` branch for you pull requests.
+Please use the `dev` branch for your pull requests.
 If you make changes to JS, don't compile assets in production, I'll manually compile them when merging for security reasons.

 ## Tests